Health in Poland: Smoking

 The legal age for buying tobacco or alcohol is 18.

-Smoking itself causes loss of 13.1% of lives, where behavioral factors take away 36% of lives.
+Smoking itself causes the loss of 13.1% of lives, where behavioral factors take away 36% of lives.

 A blanket ban on smoking in public places was introduced on 15 November 2010, with a penalty fine of up to 500 zlotys.
 Smoking is effectively banned on public transport, transport stops and stations, schools and universities, workplaces, sports arenas, and other public places.
 Owners of pubs, restaurants, and other public spots are obliged to place a visible ‘No Smoking’ sign.

 Smoking rooms, called ‘palarnia’ in Polish, are permitted, but it is not permitted to serve food in them.
 Municipalities may extend the ban to places such as parks and bus stops.

 Alcohol consumption

 The average consumption of alcohol in 2015 was 19.8 liters per year for men and 5.8 liters per year for women.
 Beer is consumed much more than wine.